 - ID document verification: A government-issued ID is vetted for authenticity and then cross-checked with watchlists and databases.

 - Biometric authentication: The technology uses a selfie for facial matching with the ID document, thus verifying that the person sitting in front of the screen is who they say they are.

 - Liveness detection: A test, such as solving a reCAPTCHA or submitting a video selfie that responds to real-time instructions, ensures that an actual person is present for the transaction.

 There is no single identity verification service that fits every business need.
+A bitcoin KYC process would differ from one for sports betting.
 However, companies that are assessing providers should pay attention to the following factors: